 There are also legislative proposals in several states that would ensure first responders are compensated for instances of post-traumatic stress following an incident on the job.
 Still other statutes or proposals would guarantee benefits to firefighters who contract certain cancers.
 It would be a mistake to assume all states have the same types of allowances for workers’ comp benefits.

-Weeding out the legitimate claims can be tough, as there is often no black and white answer.
-By being proactive when a claim is first reported and using the right experts, you can save yourself headaches, time and money.
+Weeding out legitimate claims can be tough, as there is often no black-and-white answer.
+Being proactive when a claim is first reported and using the right experts can save you headaches, time, and money.

 Workers’ Comp Roundup Blog: http://blog.reduceyourworkerscomp.com/

 ©2023 Amaxx LLC.
 All rights reserved under International Copyright Law.